pratty010/Boxes/Try_Hack_Me/Blue/Write_up.md

 4  exploit/windows/smb/smb_doublepulsar_rce  2017-04-14       great    Yes    SMB DOUBLEPULSAR Remote Code Execution
 ```

-3. Show options and set the one required value.
-What is the name of this value? - **RHOSTS**

-	_RHOSTS_ is the only flag required and not set.
+3. _RHOSTS_ is the only flag required and not set.
 One can make additional chages to flags like _LHOST_ and _PAYLOAD_.
 We set RHOST to $BOX_IP and run the exoplit.
 I also set 	my _LPORT_ to 9999.

 **OUTPUT**
 ```bash